Recharge in the Pines at Pinetop-Lakeside

 Connect with nature on the trails through Ponderosa pines and paddling the lakes south of Petrified Forest National Park.

-When you get out of your car in the towering ponderosa pine forests surrounding the town of Pinetop-Lakeside, Ariz., you’ll feel much farther away from the desert than the few hours you just drove.
+Head south of Petrified Forest National Park, and when you get out of your car in the towering ponderosa pine forests surrounding the town of Pinetop-Lakeside, Ariz., you’ll feel much farther away from the desert than the few hours you just drove.
 At 7,000 feet in elevation, this mountainous escape feels light years away.

 Take a deep breath.

-  “It’s so quiet, but the trees make so many sounds in the wind,” says tourism marketing coordinator Annie DeRosier.
+“It’s so quiet, but the trees make so many sounds in the wind,” says marketing coordinator Annie DeRosier.
 “There’s just a freshness up here, and the trees give off a really special scent.”

 The forest blends with civilization in Pinetop-Lakeside, making it easy to slow down and really enjoy nature.
 Rent a cabin at Lake of the Woods Resort at 2244 W. White Mountain Blvd., and you’ll be sleeping under the trees, next to a private lake where you can canoe or kayak.
 You’ll be able to easily access both the town’s incredible trail system and dining and shopping even though you feel tucked away.

 Start your day at Cycleogical Coffee at 850 E White Mountain Blvd., where you’ll find great coffee, a cute backyard patio and breakfast burritos and sandwiches to fuel up.
 This bike-themed shop also sells gear like jerseys.

 Set out on the Blue Ridge Trail, a 9.1-mile loop right in town that winds along a creek.
 You’ll be hiking or biking through the forest and get an incredible sense of solitude, even though you’re minutes from town and still have cell service—the best of both worlds.
 Wander just a section or the entire loop.
 If you’re on a bike, you can join miles of other trails from here.
 The possibilities are endless.